githubEdit

 Remote Access

-Remote access allows you to control various parts of your Raspberry Pi without connecting it to a monitor, keyboard, or mouse.
+(Recommended) Remote access allows you to control various parts of your Raspberry Pi without connecting it to a monitor, keyboard, or mouse.
 This must be done from another computer, e.g. a laptop.
-See Raspberry Pi's remote access docs for a full rundown of options.
+See Raspberry Pi's remote accessarrow-up-right docs for a full rundown of options.

 You will need to know the Traffic Monitor / Raspberry Pi IP address or host name to connect to the various configuration environments.